roytang/roytang/README.md

 Latest notes:

 - [Aug.
+9, 2021, 1:17 p.m.](https://roytang.net/2021/08/1424600789809463299/): I thought I was done with #mtgafr, limited but in the wee hours of the morning earlier I threw some gems away on the draft challenge.
+RW pile went 0-2 (boo!), UR went 4-2 (better, but still not happy with it).
+I should stop letting the format keep drawing me back in lol
+- [Aug.
 9, 2021, 12:47 p.m.](https://roytang.net/2021/08/1424593218046287873/): @rowheyourboat Hi.
 I&#x27;m a tall and heavy person.
 Will a folding bike work for me?
 - [Aug.
 9, 2021, 12:51 a.m.](https://roytang.net/2021/08/1424412880116453377/): Bespin Cloud City #sketchdaily 219/365
 - [Aug.
 7, 2021, 4:59 p.m.](https://roytang.net/2021/08/eadcdf2ad2ac11d0a9314a65ab108d4e/): Paint Everything Everywhere: https://www.puzzlescript.net/play.html?p=6a412035f6f1999cc773ddcb071de6e6 A nice short puzzle game
 - [Aug.
 7, 2021, 8:32 a.m.](https://roytang.net/2021/08/1423804243601879042/): Nanaue #sketchdaily 218/365 #TheSuicideSquad
-- [Aug.
-7, 2021, 7:59 a.m.](https://roytang.net/2021/08/1423796016222937090/): After last night&#x27;s terrible W/L record in the final #mtgafr draft stream, I decided to do an off-stream quick draft just so I hit platinum by Aug 10.
-Naturally this was the one where I managed to get 7 wins lol

 [View all notes](https://roytang.net/notes)